deckhouse/secrets-store-integration/docs/README.md

 Pros:

 - Only two containers, whose resource requirements are known in advance, are required on each node to deliver secrets to applications.
-- Creating SecretsStore/SecretProviderClass resources reduces the amount of repetitive code compared to other vault agent implementations.
+- Creating SecretsStore/SecretProviderClass resources reduces the amount of repetitive code compared to other Vault Agent implementations.
 - If necessary, you can create a Kubernetes secret that is a copy of the secret retrieved from the vault.
 - The secret is retrieved from the vault by the CSI driver at the container creation stage.
 This means that pods will be started only after the secrets are read from the vault and written to the container volume.